fabric8-analytics/fabric8-analytics-common/integration-tests/README.md

 because these tests try to restart different pods (so it is not a good idea to run such tests against production, for example).

+To run the test, you'd need to make sure you are switched to the right project in the OpenShift:

+    $ oc projects

+The selected project is marked by \*, for example:

+    *  my-test-project
+       bayesian-preview
+       yet-another-project

+To switch to other project use the following command:

+    $ oc project <project-name>

+For example:

+    $ oc project bayesian-preview

+Then you can start the resilient infrastructure tests by issuing the following command:

+    $ ./runtest.sh --tags resilient.infrastructure

+### Attention

+These tests restart different pods, so please make sure you don't run them against production environment (given you have enough rights to restart pods there, of course)

 ## TODO

 - make it possible to run the integration tests from a venv even when docker